 A visit to Ladakh and Kashmir will take you to deep into Northern India, home to some of the most remote and sparsely populated regions on earth.

 Ladakh, bordered by Tibet, a lesser know, yet equally fascinating region in India has an almost moonlike terrain, surrounded by some of the greatest mountain ranges of the world.
-A weekly flight now operates between both states, allowing easy connectivity and avoiding the arduous road journey along the 434 kilometre Srinagar – Leh highway.
+It is also home to the elusive snow leopard.
+Our classic Ladakh holiday idea is a good place to start when planning a visit to the region of Ladakh.
+A weekly flight connects Ladakh with Kashmir, avoiding the arduous road journey along the 434 kilometre Srinagar – Leh highway.
 Srinagar, the capital of Kashmir, once offered the Moghuls and British Rulers refuge from the summer heat.
 Today with its famed gardens, lakes, waterways and houseboats, Srinagar offers a captivating place to visit in Kashmir.

 Places to visit in Ladakh